tomdns/blog/articles/uber-shader-vfx.md

     </div>

 <div class="card_child">
-It was also a good occasion to make a custom Material inspector, using the *ShaderGUI* api and *MaterialPropertyDrawers*.
+It was also a good occasion to make a custom Material inspector, using the ShaderGUI api and MaterialPropertyDrawers.

 Here when serializing the properties I look up the shader's properties names directly so I can have special behaviours like grouping the texture and its tiling/offset/speed if the properties names match.